KishoreKammela/resourcewise/docs/PRODUCT_DEVELOPMENT_PLAN.md

 ---

-## Phase 4: Strategic Intelligence & Optimization (Future)
+## Phase 4: Strategic Intelligence & Optimization (Current)

 **Goal**: Transform the platform from an operational tool into a strategic asset with predictive capabilities and enhanced client collaboration.

-### Milestone 4.1: Predictive Analytics & Strategic Planning
+### Milestone 4.1: Predictive Analytics & Strategic Planning (Completed)

-- **Step 4.1.1: Predictive Demand Forecasting**:
+- **Step 4.1.1: Predictive Demand Forecasting (Completed)**:
-  - Implement a Genkit flow using the Gemini API to analyze historical project data and predict future skill demand.
+  - Implemented a Genkit flow using the Gemini API to analyze historical project data and predict future skill demand.
-  - Create a "Demand Forecast" dashboard to help with strategic hiring.
+  - Created a "Demand Forecast" dashboard to help with strategic hiring.

 ### Milestone 4.2: Client Collaboration Portal